chani6887/todo-java/README.md

 Task Manager Project
+Overview

-A simple Task Manager application in Java to add, update, delete, search, and list tasks.
+A simple Task Manager written in Java (standard libraries only).
+Allows users to add, update, delete, mark as done, search, and list tasks sorted by status.

-UI:
+Tasks are stored manually in a JSON-like file (tasks.json).

+Features

-Add a new task (title + description)
+Add new tasks (title + description).

-Mark task as DONE
+Mark tasks as DONE.

-Delete task by ID
+Delete tasks by ID.

-Search tasks by text
+Search tasks by text in title or description.

-List tasks sorted by status
+List all tasks sorted by status (NEW, IN_PROGRESS, DONE).

+Stores tasks persistently in a JSON-like file.

+Uses Map internally for fast access by task ID.

 File Structure
+todo-app/
+│
-src/
+├─ src/
-  Task.java
+│  ├─ Task.java
-  ProgressStage.java
+│  ├─ ProgressStage.java
-  TaskRepository.java
+│  ├─ TaskRepository.java
-  TaskService.java
+│  ├─ TaskService.java
-  Main.java
+│  └─ Main.java
+│
-tasks.json
+└─ tasks.json

+How to Run

+Compile all Java files:

+javac src/*.java

+Run the program:

+java -cp src Main

+Follow menu options:

+1: Add new task
+2: Mark task as DONE
+3: Search tasks by text
+4: Show all tasks sorted by status
+5: Delete task
+6: Exit

+Task JSON Format
+[
+  {"id":"0","title":"Submit claim","description":"Submit claim","status":"NEW"},
+  {"id":"1","title":"Review policy","description":"Check apps","status":"IN_PROGRESS"}
+]

+Handled manually (no external libraries).

+Adding, updating, deleting tasks automatically saves the file.

+Notes

+JSON is managed manually, no external libraries.

+Code focuses on functionality, not UI design.

+All changes are automatically saved.

 How to Run
 javac src/*.java